-As a service member or veteran you might be able to get a special home loan through the U.S. Department of Veterans Affairs.
-Private lenders like banks and mortgage companies fund these loans, which are guaranteed by the VA and are available to current and former members of the military as well as eligible surviving spouses.
+As a service member or veteran, you might be able to get a special home loan through the U.S. Department of Veterans Affairs.
+Private lenders like banks and mortgage companies fund these loans, a portion of which are guaranteed by the VA, and make them available to current and former members of the military as well as eligible surviving spouses.

-Because the VA guarantees a portion of these loans, it's likely your lender will give you more favorable terms.
-First, find out what the advantages of a VA loan are, then follow these seven steps to boost your loan approval chances and make buying a home more affordable.
+Because the VA guarantees a portion of these loans, you can potentially get more favorable loan terms from a lender.
+First, find out what the advantages of a VA loan are, then follow these steps to boost your loan approval chances and make buying a home more affordable.

 VA home loan lenders typically provide buyers with very favorable terms, making it possible for them to realize the American dream of homeownership.
-The VA offers a number of different programs for homebuyers: The Native American Direct Loan program helps Native Americans finance homes and the Special Adapted Housing Grant helps vets with service-associated disabilities live independently in an appropriate environment.
+The VA offers a number of different programs for homebuyers, including the Native American Direct Loan program, which helps Native Americans finance homes, and the Specially Adapted Housing Grant, which helps veterans with service-associated disabilities live independently in an appropriate environment.

 Some VA home loan advantages include:

 - No down payment for qualified borrowers

 - Private mortgage insurance is often not required

 - Limits on how much you pay for closing costs